YiBin-CHN/CMCM/README.md

 The raw TACoS Multi-Level Corpus can be downloaded from https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/vision-and-language/tacos-multi-level-corpus/

-Image frames and corresponding sentences for video can be seen from https://www.filecad.com/fQa8/TACoS.zip
+The image frames and corresponding sentences for videos can be seen from https://www.filecad.com/fQa8/TACoS.zip

 ### Preprocessing
 All the images are resized to 256x256 by resize.py.